Silver Bullion

 Pre-1965 U.S. Coins as an Affordable Silver Entry Point

 Before 1965, virtually all U.S. dimes, quarters, and half dollars were struck in 90% silver.
-Today these circulated coins — collectively called "junk silver" despite their genuine precious metal content — trade at prices close to their melt value, making them one of the most affordable ways to own physical silver with historical character.
+Today these circulated coins — collectively called "junk silver" — trade at prices close to their melt value, making them one of the most affordable ways to own physical silver with historical character.
 A $1 face value bag of pre-1965 90% silver coins contains approximately 0.715 troy ounces of silver.
-At current spot prices, that makes every Mercury dime, Roosevelt dime, Washington quarter, and Kennedy half dollar worth tracking.
+Use the silver melt calculator to check current melt values on any denomination.

 Beyond junk silver, the Morgan Dollar and Peace Dollar series represent the pinnacle of American silver coinage artistry.
-Morgan Dollars — minted from 1878 to 1921 — are the most widely collected U.S. coins in history, available in everything from heavily circulated examples near melt value to gem uncirculated specimens worth hundreds or thousands of dollars depending on date and mint mark.
-The 1893-S Morgan, the 1895 proof-only issue, and a handful of Carson City mint marks represent the true rarities — coins that blur the line between silver bullion and serious numismatic collectibles.
+Morgan Dollars — minted from 1878 to 1921 — are the most widely collected U.S. coins in history, available in everything from heavily circulated examples near melt value to gem uncirculated specimens worth hundreds or thousands depending on date and mint mark.
+The 1893-S Morgan and the 1895 proof-only issue represent the true rarities of the series.

 Grading & Certification for Silver Bullion